-Navigating the asset page
+Navigating the Asset Page

-You can also navigate through assets by clicking on an associated asset from a ticket (bottom right corner).
+Click on an associated asset from a ticket (bottom right corner).

 Any further information you would need is right behind a click!

-IT documentation: This shows all recorded documentation associated with this asset.
+IT Documentation: This shows all recorded documentation associated with this asset.

 📝Note: You can add attachments also to link your asset to other (non-monitored) assets by clicking the 'Associate other assets' option.
-This includes any files (such as troubleshooting or debugging guides) or IT documentation
+This includes any files (such as troubleshooting or debugging guides) or IT documentation.

 Tickets: This shows the list of tickets associated with this asset.
 If you're working on an issue, it's always helpful to see if the asset has a history of the same issue in recent times, which can be greatly helpful in making decisions.

-Patches: Show a list of patches that have been run on the asset and status (Completed/Failed) with timestamps.
+Patches: Show a list of patches that have been run on the asset and their status (Completed/Failed) with timestamps.

 Scripts: Shows a list of upcoming scheduled scripts and scrips that were executed and their output.